MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 This is just the textual input from the user and the past response from the LLM neatly wrapped into the special tokens.
 From here it is autoregressive generation as we know it already.

-[Training language models to follow instruction with human feedback \[Ouyan, et al. 2022\]](https://arxiv.org/pdf/2203.02155) layed out for the first time how OpenAI would take an LLM and finetune it on conversations.
+[Training language models to follow instruction with human feedback \[Ouyan, et al. 2022\]](https://arxiv.org/pdf/2203.02155) laid out for the first time how OpenAI would take an LLM and finetune it on conversations.
 This paper for example discusses "Human data collection", i.e. the process of gathering the task-specific finetuning dataset from human annotators who write out how conversations with the LLM should look like as part of the finetuning dataset:

 <center>
 	<img src="./img/human_feedback_after_all.png" />